Book: J

 A. All school staff and contracted providers shall receive an annual overview of this policy/procedure.

 B. The Portland Public Schools will ensure that there are a sufficient number of administrators/designees, special education and other staff who maintain certification in a restraint and seclusion training program approved by the Maine Department of Education.
-A list of certified staff shall be updated annually and maintained in the Superintendent’s Office, in each school office and in the school unit’s Emergency Management Plan.
+A list of certified staff shall be updated annually and maintained in the Superintendent’s Office, in each school office and in the school unit’s Comprehensive Emergency Management Plan.

 5. Parent/Legal Guardian Complaint Procedure